Local Physical Indicators

 The Spring Transition

 Pacific Northwest winters are characterized by their frequent rainfall and southwesterly winds.
 Southwest winds push water onshore and initiate downwelling.
-Downwelling brings relatively warm, nutrient-depleted surface water onshore and results in very low levels of primary production.
-The most critical seasonal plankton production cycle is when the ocean transitions from a winter downwelling state to a summer upwelling state.
+Downwelling brings relatively warm, nutrient-depleted surface water onshore and results in lower levels of primary production.
+The most critical time of the seasonal plankton production cycle is when the ocean transitions from a winter downwelling state to a summer upwelling state.
 This time is known as the spring transition.

 Physical Spring Transition

-The physical spring transition is based on the cumulative upwelling index and is identified as the spring minima value.
-The spring transition falls on April 13 (Day 103) on average but can occur from early March to early June (PST-01).
+The physical spring transition is based on the cumulative upwelling index and is identified as the lowest spring value.
+On average, the spring transition falls on April 13 (Day 103), but can occur from early March to early June (PST-01).

 Hydrographic Spring Transition